Exponentiality of first passage times of continuous time Markov chains: Sufficient conditions for exponentiality.

+Then recall the definition of $\eta_i$ in $(\ref{2035})$.
+In contrast to the latter situation, by considering $\{E\}$ as a partition of $E$, it follows from Theorem $\ref{th3}$ that if there exists $\alpha>0$ such that $\eta_i=\alpha$, for all $i\in E$, then the first passage time $T$ has an exponential distribution with parameter $\alpha$ under $\p_\mu$, for all initial distributions $\mu$ with support in $E$.
+This result follows also from direct arguments, see Proposition $\ref{prop1}$ below for instance.
+In the case where $S$ is finite, it is stated in Proposition $2.1$, $(ii)$ of \cite{ma}.
+Note that, if in addition there is a Yaglom limit, $\mu$, as recalled in the previous section, then in this case, $\mu$ is explicitly given on $E$ by

+for all $i\in E$.
+In particular, this expression does not depend on $i$.
+Note that in this case, $\mu$ corresponds to the stationary distribution of the unkilled process $X$.
+Finally, let us emphasize that from this particular situation, we can construct examples where an initial distribution $\mu$ satisfies $(\ref{exponential})$ but not $(\ref{8135})$.}\\

-\end{lemma} \begin{proof} This result is a direct consequence of the general structure of continuous time Markov chains.
-Indeed, it suffices to observe that when the process $X$ is in a state $i\in E$, the waiting time for hitting $D$ is independent from the past and exponentially distributed, with parameter $\eta_i$.
-Hence it is clear that before time $T$, the process $X$ behaves like a process in $E$, i.e. $\hat{X}$ killed at a time $\hat{T}$, whose decomposition is given by equation (\ref{decompemtime}). \end{proof} The following result provides exponential bounds for the distribution function of the first passage time. \begin{proposition} Define the rates $\alpha_0=\inf_{i\in E}\eta_i$ and $\alpha_1=\sup_{i\in E}\eta_i$, where $\eta_i$ is defined in $(\ref{2035})$.
+Actually it is always possible to compare the distribution of $T$ with the exponential law, as Proposition \ref{prop1} shows.
+It provides exponential bounds for the distribution function of the first passage time. \begin{proposition} Define the rates $\alpha_0=\inf_{i\in E}\eta_i$ and $\alpha_1=\sup_{i\in E}\eta_i$, where $\eta_i$ is defined in $(\ref{2035})$.
 Then the tail distribution of the first passage time $T$ satisfies the inequalities: